cyberark/conjur-quickstart/README.md

    Wrote configuration to /root/.conjurrc
    ```

-#### Define policy
+#### Define Policy

-In this unit you will learn how to load your first policy.
+In this unit you will learn how to load your first YAML Conjur Open Source policy.
-Formatted in YAML, policy defines Conjur entities and the relationships between
+Policy defines Conjur Open Source entities and the relationships between
 them.
-An entity can be a policy, host, user, layer, group, or variable.
+An entity can be a `policy`, `host`, `user`, `layer`, `group`, or `variable`.

-A sample application policy named BotApp.yml is provided in the client container
+A sample application policy named `BotApp.yml` is provided inside the client container
-under policy directory.
+under the `/policy` directory.

 At the end of this section:

 As a privileged user, you will load a policy that defines a human user, a non-human
 user that represents your application, and a variable.

-1. Log in to Conjur as admin
+1. Logging in

-   Log in to Conjur as admin.
+   Log in to Conjur Open Source as an admin.
 When prompted for a password, insert the API key
    stored in the `admin_data` file:
    ```
    docker compose exec client conjur login -i admin